huaminghuangtw/Today-I-Learned/posts/youtube-url-schemes.md

 sources: []
 ---

-Understanding and customizing YouTube URL schemes can make video sharing more effective:
+Today I learned how to customize YouTube URL schemes to make video sharing more effective:

 1. **Watch Links**
 	* Format